A Level-Headed Approach To Child Support

 - Establishing child support payments for a parent who was not previously required to make them

 - Obtaining child support in matters arising from paternity cases

 - Enforcing child support payments ordered by the court

 - Defending parents in arrears on child support payments

-At Rogers Sevastianos & Bante, LLP, we look at the attorney-client relationship in family law matters as a partnership to move through domestic litigation effectively, both in results and in cost.
-Call us to arrange a consultation in our St. Louis office if you are facing a divorce with children or dealing with child support matters.
+At Rogers Sevastianos & Bante LLP, we look at the attorney-client relationship in family law matters as a partnership to move through domestic litigation effectively, both in results and in cost.
+Call us at 314-884-8991 or reach out online to arrange a consultation in our St. Louis office if you are facing a divorce with children or dealing with child support matters.